lijaack/GifTastic/README.md

 # GifTastic
-An animal gif searcher I made.
+An animal gif searcher I made. you can use it here ---> https://lijaack.github.io/GifTastic/

 ## Built With